zion369369/laika-cx-telegram-bot-/RENDER_DEPLOYMENT.md

 2. Select "Deploy from GitHub repo"
 3. Configure access to your repositories
 4. Select your repository (or create one and push your code first)
+5. **IMPORTANT:** Make sure Render detects this as a Node.js project, not Python

 ### Option B: Deploy Manually

 1. Choose "Deploy from public Git repository"
 2. You'll need to upload your files to a public Git repo first (GitHub, GitLab, etc.)
-3. Enter the repository URL
+3. Enter the repository URL: `https://github.com/zion369369/laika-cx-telegram-bot-`
+4. **IMPORTANT:** Make sure Render detects this as a Node.js project, not Python

 ## Step 4: Configure Your Web Service